ni/nidaqmx-python/CONTRIBUTING.md

 3. Run tests on every supported Python version.
 Refer to [Testing](#testing) section for details.
 4. Build the documentation and spot check the output.
 Refer to [Building Documentation](#building-documentation) section for details.
-Note that [nidaqmx-python @ readthedocs.io](https://nidaqmx-python.readthedocs.io/en/latest/) has been configured to automatically update when the tagged GitHub release has been created in step
-6. That can be verified once that has been completed.
+Note that [nidaqmx-python @ readthedocs.io](https://nidaqmx-python.readthedocs.io/en/latest/) has been configured to automatically update when the tagged GitHub release has been created.
+That can be verified once that has been completed.
 5. Publish **nidaqmx** to pypi by running:
    ```sh
    $ poetry publish